 5. How Much Will a Divorce Cost?

-Similar to the previous question, this one also depends on your case particulars, as well as how much the attorney charges for his or her billable hourly rate.
+Similar to the previous question, this one also depends on your case particulars.
+This also depends on how much the attorney charges for his or her billable hourly rate.
 However, the right attorney will be able to give you a solid estimate of total time and cost based on their combined experience and the information you have provided.
-They should also provide you with a detailed fee schedule addressing the process for billing any additional hours beyond the estimated amount and the refund process for any retainer amounts not used.
+They should also provide you with a detailed fee schedule.
+This schedule should address the process for billing any additional hours beyond the estimated amount and the refund process for any retainer amounts not used.
 But generally speaking, the more complicated the divorce, the more expensive it’s going to be.

 In Need of a Family Law Firm Consultation?

-For a complimentary, confidential consultation with an experienced family law firm, call the Reeder Law Firm at (770) 475-2521.
+For a complimentary, confidential consultation with an experienced family law firm in Alpharetta, contact the Reeder Law Firm.